l852888/Wikipedia-Wikidata-Alignment/README.md

 Co-attention+NSMN.py
 ---------------------------
-The model for dealing with our task, including model training and evaluation metrics.
+The model for dealing with our task, including model training and calculate evaluation metrics.